Godwinodah3/alx-system_engineering-devops/0x00-shell_basics/README.md

-shell command for listing directory
-Command to bring me home in the shell
-Command for listing long file
+added a command for listing long file